tsphere101/see-explorer-alias/README.md

   -re, --rename   Rename a path in pathlist
   -wt             Open the path in windows terminal -code           Open the path in vscode

+  If the program cannot run vs code or windows terminal, you can set the path of the program in the config file located at: C:\Users\%USERNAME%\.path\config.json.

 ```